 Our targets included my Chase United Mileage Plus credit card with a not-so-hot APR of 13.24 percent.

 To cop a bit of airline lingo, 2013 brought some financial turbulence to the Carlozo household.
 So we carried balances on our credit cards longer than we’d planned.
 (Yes, we know better, but in the ups and downs of life, sometimes credit cards are the only way to weather difficult times).

-Before I hit “confirm” on the payment that wiped them out, I took a long, hard look at how much I paid in interest on just one card last year:
+Before I hit “confirm” on the payment that wiped them out, I took a long, hard look at how much I paid in interest on just one card in 2013: